 There were a lot of firsts!
 It was an education in itself, discovering new cultures and tasting new cuisine.
 Seeing the iconic landmarks such as the Sydney Opera House, enjoying Christmas on Bondi Beach, and hearing the call of a Koala!
 My poor SLR camera got put through its paces with water and humidity in the rain forest, sand, and dust at the incredible Pinnacles, and the dramatic change in temperatures, not to mention all the bobbing up and down in my backpack.
 Today the new SLR camera travels a bit more securely and a lot more discreetly.

 The Pinnacles, Western Australia ©MDHarding

-Over the years you discover what you need when it comes to lenses, the best way to carry them from your handbag, shoulder bag or perhaps rucksack, not forgetting the essential silica gel sachets to absorb any moisture.
+Over the years you discover what you need when it comes to lenses, the best way to carry them from your handbag, shoulder bag, or perhaps rucksack, not forgetting the essential silica gel sachets to absorb any moisture.

 Embrace and Inspire

-I hope you enjoyed reading and it gave you some insight.
+I hope you enjoyed reading and that it gave you some insight.
 I would love to hear what your essentials are and if you have any titbits you would like to share.
 Please email your comments/questions to enquiries@MDHardingTravelPhotography.com